BCDigSchol/policedata/_pages/interesting_discoveries.md

 - Lewdness
 - Vagabonds
 - Bigamy
-- Stubborn and truant children (also appears as 'stubborn children and as truants')
+- Stubborn and truant children (sometimes appears as 'stubborn children' or just 'truants')